Creating an Eval

 ]

-A .gz archive containing additional files that support your reasoning or calculations (analyst notes, data tables, or expert commentary).
+A .zip or .gz archive that may optionally contain the answer key and/or additional files that support your reasoning or calculations (analyst notes, data tables, or expert commentary).

 Example archive structure:

-Buyers can use these to validate or audit the answer logic, or even refine their models using reinforcement learning methods.
-This will be offered for sale within the core dataset pricing.
+Buyers can use this core dataset to validate or audit the answer logic, or even refine their models using reinforcement learning methods.
+The contents of this dataset are up to you as the expert to decide but including the answer key can generally support a higher price point.

 Creating an Eval Listing